CedricDumont/CExtensions-EFModelGenerator/README.md

 ### Description

-CExtensions.EFModelGenerator is a tool used to generate code first model (more widely files) from a database schema.
+CExtensions.EFModelGenerator is a tool used to generate code from a database schema.
+It can be used as *poco generator*, but can also generate other kind of files

-The tool is configurable, customizable and currently supports Oracle and SqlServer out of the box.
+The tool is configurable, customizable and currently supports **Oracle** and **SqlServer** out of the box.
 It is possible to write your own Provider.
 Check CExtensions.EFModelGenerator.Oracle as an example on how to implement a provider.

 The code is generated using Serializers.
 There is a serilizer to generate Poco classes and a DbContext.
 You can write your own serilizer and it does not have to generate c# code.
 Check CExtensions.EFModelGenerator.Serializers for implementations.